mute-key/editoroverlay/README.md

 When you change setting, please read the 📌 pinned description thoroughly and try it.

-If you want to build this extension from the source code, run `vsce package --no-dependencies`.
+If you want to build this extension from the source code, run `vsce package --no-dependencies --allow-star-activation`.

 > [!TIP]
 >